-Capital Bank (FL) is headquartered in Raleigh and is the 4th largest bank in the state of North Carolina.
+Capital Bank (NC) is headquartered in Raleigh and is the 4th largest bank in the state of North Carolina.
 It is also the 152nd largest bank in the nation.
 It was established in 2010 and as of March of 2016, it had grown to 1,347 employees at 158 locations.
-Capital Bank (FL) has an A+ health rating.
+Capital Bank (NC) has an A+ health rating.

 I opened this account when the interest rate on checking was 5.01% annually.
 Even though those days are long gone, I still get 1.24% and all I have to do is keep $1500 (it's like having a savings account) and use my debit card 10 times a month (I use it for the $10 or less purchases and use my Chase Rewards Card for everything else so I get cash back), oh, and I direct deposit my social security check.
 The ATM fee refunds (for using another bank's machine) come back to me promptly on every statement.
 Don't know about bill paying since I don't use that service but I'm very happy with everything else.